Recommended Settings for the EF Mesh

 About Router and Repeater roles

 Unless someone in the EF Discord has explicitly given you the green light, stick to Client.
 Mobile Router/Repeater nodes cause routing chaos, congest the network, and make everyone's experience worse — even (especially) yours.
-If you've got an awesome high-elevation node at your camp and think it'd benefit the community as a repeater, message the EF Discord first.
+If you've got an awesome high-elevation node at your camp and think it'd benefit the community as a repeater, message the EF Discord first (not in the Discord? join at discord.gg/electricforest before tapping the link).

 Position